 - Optional toppings of your choice: tomatoes, avocados, onions, olives, jalapenos ...

 - Preheat oven to 350.
-Spray a 2.5 quart casserole dish with cooking spray.
+Spray an oblong 2.5 quart casserole dish with cooking spray.

 - Brown ground beef on medium-high heat until no longer pink.
 Drain excess grease.

 - Add the taco seasoning, ½ cup water, and salsa.
 Simmer until the liquid evaporates.
 Stir in the black beans and corn.
 Remove from heat.

 - Mix cream cheese and sour cream together until creamy.
 Mix in ½ cup Monterey Jack cheese, ½ cup cheddar cheese, and the green chilies.